muhammadrezwanislam/Data-Warehouse-with-Amazon-Redshift-and-S3/README.md

 # How to run this project

 - Configure the [AWS] section of the dhw.cfg file with access keys from AWS
 - Create a Redshift cluster using "Creating Redshift Cluster using the AWS python sdk.ipynb" and take a note of IAM role and host.
-Insert these two piece of information in dwf.cfg file
+Insert these two pieces of information in the dwf.cfg file
 - After opening terminal session, set your filesystem on project root folder and run create_tables.py and then etl.py